 How Long Will Implants Last?

-Dental implants are the best replacement option that we have for a lost tooth.
-They can last a very long time as long as they are maintained.
-Cleanings, checkups, and x-rays are necessary at regular intervals to ensure the health of the implant is optimal so it can last a long time.
+The majority of implants can last for over 40 years without showing any signs of wear or damage.
 You can think of implants as a permanent solution to many of your dental problems.
 Because implants are fused with the jawbone itself, the implant is there to stay and should not move, shift or break unless severe facial trauma is experienced.
 This is why so many patients have been choosing implants over other options.
 It is an option that you simply will not need to think or worry about once the implant has been given time to heal.

 Maintaining Your Implants for Life